nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 <pullquote>All dependencies have to be made explicit with `java§requires` directives</pullquote>

 Dependencies are declared with `java§requires` directives, which consist of the keyword itself followed by a module name.
-When scanning modules, the JPMS builds a *readability graph*, where modules are nodes and `java§requires` directives get turned into so-called *readability edges* - if module *org.codefx.demo.jpms* requires module *java.base*, then at runtime *org.codefx.demo.jpms* reads *java.base*.
+When scanning modules, the module system builds a *readability graph*, where modules are nodes and `java§requires` directives get turned into so-called *readability edges* - if module *dev.nipafx.demo.modules* requires module *java.base*, then at run time *dev.nipafx.demo.modules* reads *java.base*.

 The module system will throw an error if it cannot find a required module with the right name, which means compiling as well as launching an application will fail if modules are missing.
 This achieves *reliable configuration* one of [the goals of the module system](motivation-goals-project-jigsaw), but can be prohibitively strict - check my post on [optional dependencies](java-modules-optional-dependencies) to see a more lenient alternative.